uzername/Glfw_OpencascadeViewerCPP/readme.md

 A sample demonstrating usage of OCCT 3D Viewer within a window created using GLFW.

-Use CMake to build the sample.
+~~Use CMake to build the sample.~~ It won't work.
+Project has Visual Studio project files, deal with it.

 Platforms: Windows, macOS, Linux